-ATTENTION: For NC Licensing/Registration qualifications and procedures, please click here "EXAMS".
+ATTENTION: For NC Licensing/Registration qualifications & procedures, please click here "EXAMS".

 Veterinary License: Expires annually on December 31st

 Continuing Education: Proof of twenty (20) hours required each year (3 on-line hours allowed per renewal cycle)

 Vet Tech Registration: Expires biennially on December 31st - every two (2) years; it is based on the year of initial registration

 Continuing Education: Proof of twelve (12) hours required every two (2) years (3 on-line hours allowed per renewal cycle)